department-of-veterans-affairs/va-digital-service-handbook/_pages/index.md

 # See the Github wiki for how to use Markdown in the editable content below:
 # link here
 #
+# See layouts/home.html for Title + Description
+#
-# You can edit this SECTION CONTENT
+# Editable - SECTION CONTENT
 #
 section-1-image: assets/img/home-section-1.png
 section-1-title: Modern, user&#8209;friendly digital services